 - 1 cup all purpose flour*

 - 1 tsp baking soda

 - 1/4 tsp table salt

-- 1/4 cup salted butter, softened to room temp (not melty)
+- 1/4 cup butter, just softened to room temp (not at all melty)

 - 1/2 cup light brown sugar, packed